0vercl0k/teesee-calc/README.md

 ## Overview

-`Teesee` is a simple web application that allows you to visualize and compare total compensation packages over time.
-Offers can be confusing to understand and compare: multiple parameters, different vesting schedule, different benefits, etc.
+`Teesee` is a simple web application that allows you to visualize and compare total compensation packages.
+They can be confusing to understand and compare: multiple parameters, different vesting schedule, different benefits, etc.

-All offers are ultimately different but they usually all follow a common structure and use the same *ingredients*. `Teesee` breaks down the offer into several part (most of them are not mandatory):
+Ultimately, every package is different but they usually all follow a common structure and use the same *ingredients*. `Teesee` breaks it down into into several parts (note that most of them are not mandatory):

-- Base salary: this is cash you receive every month.
+- Base salary: this is a cash amount that you will receive every month.
 - Benefits: this is your health insurance, 401k match, paid time-off, your free *whatever*.
-It is not cash but still has a monetary value.
+It is not cash but still has a monetary value that can vary quite a bit across companies.
-- Sign-on bonuses: this is a cash amount unlocked over the year (every month for example).
-Offers can include several of those and it is a way to sweeten an offer.
+- Sign-on bonuses: this is a fixed cash amount that usually gets unlocked over the year (every month for example, or one payment after signing the contract).
+Packages can include several of those (for year 2 for example).
 - Initial stock grant: this is not a cash amount, but a number of shares that will vest over a period of time.
 The vesting schedule differs from company to company.
-Again, this is not a cash amount per se, but has monetary value if you were to sell those shares.
-- Performance cash: this is a cash amount that is usually indexed on both your past year's work and the level you are operating at.
-It usually happens every year.
+- Performance cash: this is a cash amount that is usually indexed on your performance for the past year and also depends on the level you were operating at.
+It usually happens once every year.
 - Performance stock refresher: this can be another part of the performance rewards.
 It comes as a stock grant with a vesting schedule that can be different from the initial stock grant.
 This also usually happens every year.

+Hopefully `Teesee` help you out visualize and take better decisions for your own short/long term professional career.

 ## References